TheHutGroup/Horizon-Public-Docs/examples/features/product-personalisation.md

 Each `MULTI_SELECTION` field contains a group of products.
 The customer will be able to choose one or a combination of them.
 Each `option` is an individual product, and the `value` is containing its SKU.
 Each MULTI_SELECTION field also has a `fixedQuantity`.
 The customer will have to select a combination of one or more products, within the group, to reach the total quantity specified here.

+For validation purposes all configs have at least one `location`.
+The location indicates were to put the text on the preview image.
+In case there is no preview, the location is useless and should not be displayed in the frontend.
+As a rule of thumb, if the location `fieldName`, is not a `FREE_TEXT` field then the location should be ignored.

 ## Validating Fields
 Fields can be validated before the final submissions by using the validation query.
 This will check that the field `name` is valid for the SKU provided, if the `value` is within the correct length and makes sure the value isn't in a preconfigured disallow list.